jvillenap/CMS-Secured-by-Blockchain/5-webbApp/README.md

 ![](./images/oci-vbs-08.png)

 If there is any Visual Builder instance already in the tenancy, add it to this environment pushing the ***Add Instance*** button.

-If you do not have any instance of Visual Builder, provision one and return to this point to add the instance to the Environment.
+>  Note: If you do not have any instance of Visual Builder, provision one and return to this point to add the instance to the Environment.

 ![](./images/oci-vbs-09.png)